Skip to navigation Skip to content

 Refugees who choose to be referred to Workforce Australia within the first 12 months remain eligible for the BTSR measure, and continue to be Centrelink managed.
 If the refugee no longer wishes to participate with a Workforce Australia provider, they need to contact their provider to request to be exited.
 The Centrelink Job Plan must remain in place, and the refugee must continue with the approved activity/ies as outlined in their Job Plan.

-See, Refugee humanitarian and protection visa holder service offer for more information on the eligibility of newly arrived refugees to remain Centrelink managed.
+For more information on the eligibility of newly arrived refugees to remain Centrelink managed see:

 The Resources page contains links to the Refugee Services intranet page and links to external websites.